hmit0506/intelligent-trading-dag/README.md

 #       long: 2.0

 signals:
   intervals: ["1h", "4h"]  # All intervals to analyze.
-The primary_interval above should be in this list.
+The primary_interval will be automatically included if not listed.
   tickers: ["BTCUSDT", "ETHUSDT"]
   strategies: ["MacdStrategy", "RSIStrategy", "BollingerStrategy"]
 model: